FREQUENTLY ASKED QUESTIONS

 Why won't my dog let me groom him ?
 He fidgets too much !

 You may not be aware of it, but mats are a serious problem & can be detrimental to your dog’s well being.
 A mat can become so tight it can tear the skin & cut blood circulation off to the areas that are affected.
 Matting can also restrict the dog’s movement, creating a veritable straight jacket.
-Matting will prevent the skin from breathing & will hide a multitude of problems including lumps, sores, infections, cuts, fleas, ticks & maggots etc.
+Matting will prevent the skin from breathing & will hide a multitude of problems including lumps, sores, infections, cuts, fleas, ticks & in extreme cases maggots etc.

 HAPPY HOUNDS IS A TOTALLY INDEPENDENT BUSINESS